Sandi Taylor Counselling & Consulting

 What is a Collaborative Coach and how do they Help?

-A collaborative coach is a mental health professional with years of experience in their discipline as well as an understanding of child development and working with families going through separation and divorce.
+A collaborative coach is a mental health professional with extensive experience in working with families, child development, and the emotional challenges of separation and divorce.

-The role of a collaborative coach within the Team is:
+Role of a Collaborative Coach within the Team

 How Do Collaborative Coaches support Parents and Children?

-When you and your partner share children, a primary goal for a Collaborative Coach is to help you draft a co-parenting plan that will work for your whole family moving forward.
+When parents share children, a primary role of a Collaborative Coach is to help develop a co-parenting plan that works for the whole family and prioritizes the best interests of the child.

 Parenting Plan